 Here’s the thing: Since True Grit doesn’t get released until the end of December, I’m unwilling to go into too many specifics about the plot.
 I walked into the theater knowing very little as I hadn’t read Charles Portis’ 1968 novel, and I’d never seen the original John Wayne movie from 1969.
 And even though some of you might have either read the book or seen the original film, I’d imagine the large majority of moviegoers are going to walk in like I did.
 If you do, you can look forward to the same reaction I had while watching: loving every second of it.
 On top of that, if you’re a fan of westerns, get ready for a cup of fried gold, as the Coens have again proven they can work in any genre and tell any story.

-And this is the problem with writing about the Coen brothers–you’re stuck with the same superlatives that you use all the time: genius, brilliant, awesome, amazing, dazzling…you get where this is going.
-They’ve once again made one of the best films of the year and it’s something you should be excited to see.
-It’s definitely on my top ten.
+And this is the problem with writing about the Coen brothers--you're stuck with the same superlatives that you use all the time: genius, brilliant, awesome, amazing, dazzling…you get where this is going.
+They've once again made one of the best films of the year and it's something you should be excited to see.
+It's definitely on my top ten.

 Anyhow, since Peter from Slashfilm was at the same advance screening as me, we recorded a video blog the other night.
 The only thing to know is I was in Boston and had to use my laptop video camera.
 Meaning the quality is pretty bad.
 But you can hear us, which is all that really counts: